Trevbytes/Keys/README.md

 All modern browsers are supported.
 Older browsers such as IE are not suppported due mainly to the use of the Audiosynth JS file and CSS variables used when creating the piano.

-The testing and debugging of this project was doing extensively in Chrome Dev Tools.
+The testing and debugging of this project was done extensively in Chrome Dev Tools throughout the project.
 The process would typically go as follows:

-- Create a function.
+- Create a function/feature.
 - Test that function and try to break the function using unexpected input and having friends and family test the function.
 - Fix the bugs.
 During this project I learned how useful 'console.log' can be when trying to figure out why a function is not working as intended.
 - Create next function.